 He held her hand all the way to Nagoya; the connection only broke as they transferred trains.
 On the Tokyo-bound train their conversation slowly started up again.
 Asking her more about her work, Naru listened attentively as Mai told him anecdotes from the firm, describing the people she worked with and the research they had been doing.
-When she turned the question on him he told her of a trip he and Lin had taken to Estonia to investigate a troublesome liekkio, which he explained was the spirit of a murdered child that had gotten trapped in a marsh.
-The appearance of which had caused several car accidents until their arrival and close of the case.
+When she turned the question on him he told her of a trip he and Lin had taken to Estonia to investigate a troublesome liekkio, the spirit of a murdered child that had gotten trapped in a marsh and the appearance of which had caused several car accidents until their arrival and close of the case.
 They ate dinner on the train, buying bento boxes halfway through the trip and continued their conversation.

 "Did you travel out of England often?"
 Mai asked.

 Naru shook his head.
 "Only on several specific cases.
 I had a feeling that Madoka was reluctant to send me too far from home."

 "Did she feel guilty...?"
 Mai asked quietly, unable to continue her statement and to bring up Gene's name again.

 "Perhaps," he conceded.
 "She might have felt guilt for suggesting the idea to him in the first place, and no doubt my parents feel guilt for allowing him to go."

 Had they had the conversation before and Mai was the same seventeen year-old Mai who did not carry with her the memories and experiences of the next eight years, she might have asked him about it.
 And if he had been the same boy as before, the answer to that unspoken question would not have lain so clearly in his eyes.
 But she didn't ask, or even think to, as she could see his own guilt he carried for letting his brother come to Japan alone.
 She averted her gaze.
 She did not want to see it.